-We would be happy to help you if you need assistance so call us on 020 7926 4200 and speak to one of our advisors.
+We would be happy to help you if you need assistance so call us and speak to one of our advisers.

 Council and housing association tenants

-If you're a council tenant you can apply to join the housing transfer waiting list to move to another council property.
+If you're a council tenant you can apply to join the housing transfer waiting list.
+This will enable you to move to another council property.